 A Self-Managed Super Fund (SMSF) is a legal tax structure with the sole purpose of providing for your retirement and is regulated by the Australian Taxation Office.
 It is run by the members for their benefit.

-The Australian SMSF sector leads the market share with an investment value of over $696.7 billion in superannuation assets as published by the Australian Prudential Regulation Authority (APRA) as at 30 June 2017.
-There are more than 600,000 SMSFs operating in Australia with thousands more being established each year.
+The Australian SMSF sector has a market share investment value of over $676 billion in superannuation assets according to the Australian Tax Office as at March 2020.
+This equates to approximately 25% of the $2.7 trillion invested in superannuation.
+There are around 600,000 SMSFs operating in Australia with 1.119 million members.